 If the user doesn't receive immediate medical attention, the heart can lose the ability to pump blood.
 This is a very quick and unpredictable experience.

-Hypoxia, which is the reduction of oxygen in the blood, can happen when users restricting the amount of fresh air they can take in.
+Hypoxia, which is the reduction of oxygen in the blood, can happen when users restrict the amount of fresh air they can take in.

 For more information go to drugs and the law.